SAP-samples/teched2021-ISP261/exercises/ex2/README.md

 ![View instances](./images/11.png)

-If everything is sucessful, you should see the status of the two service instnaces as `Running`.
+If everything is sucessful, you should see the status of the two service instances as `Running`.

 ## Summary